Lattice Codes Achieve the Capacity of Common Message Gaussian Broadcast Channels with Coded Side Information: Abstract

 \section{Abstract}

-Lattices possess elegant mathematical properties which have been previously used in the literature to show that structured codes can be efficient in a variety of communication scenarios, including coding for the additive white Gaussian noise (AWGN) channel, dirty-paper channel, Wyner-Ziv coding, coding for relay networks and so forth.
-We consider the family of single-transmitter multiple-receiver Gaussian channels where the source transmits a set of common messages to all the receivers {\ccmark (multicast scenario)}, and each receiver has \emph{coded side information}, i.e., prior information in the form of linear combinations of the messages.
-This channel model is motivated by applications to multi-terminal networks where the nodes may have access to coded versions of the messages from previous signal hops or through orthogonal channels. { The capacity of this channel is known and follows from the work of Tuncel~(2006), which is based on random coding arguments. } In this paper, following the approach introduced by Erez and Zamir, we show that lattice codes are capacity-optimal for this family of channels.
-The structured coding scheme proposed in this paper utilizes Construction~A lattices designed over prime finite fields, and \emph{algebraic binning} at the decoders to expurgate the channel code and obtain good lattice subcodes, for every possible set of linear combinations available as side information. { As a corollary, we show that lattice codes based on Construction~A can achieve any rate less than the capacity of the single-user AWGN channel for any sufficiently large prime field $\Fb_p$, which is an improvement over the results available in the literature which require the prime $p$ to grow as a function of the code length $n$. }
+\boldmath Lattices possess elegant mathematical properties which have been previously used in the literature to show that structured codes can be efficient in a variety of communication scenarios, including coding for the additive white Gaussian noise (AWGN) channel, dirty-paper channel, Wyner-Ziv coding, coding for relay networks and so forth.
+We consider the family of single-transmitter multiple-receiver Gaussian channels where the source transmits a set of common messages to all the receivers { (multicast scenario)}, and each receiver has \emph{coded side information}, i.e., prior information in the form of linear combinations of the messages.
+This channel model is motivated by applications to multi-terminal networks where the nodes may have access to coded versions of the messages from previous signal hops or through orthogonal channels.
+The capacity of this channel is known and follows from the work of Tuncel~(2006), which is based on random coding arguments.
+In this paper, following the approach of Erez and Zamir, we design lattice codes for this family of channels when the source messages are symbols from a finite field $\Fb_p$ of prime size.
+Our coding scheme utilizes Construction~A lattices designed over the same prime field $\Fb_p$, and uses \emph{algebraic binning} at the decoders to expurgate the channel code and obtain good lattice subcodes, for every possible set of linear combinations available as side information.
+The achievable rate of our coding scheme is a function of the size $p$ of underlying prime field, and approaches the capacity as $p$ tends to infinity.